WD-Scott/MonteCarlo-Simulator/README.md

 A pandas df with the most recent result from ``play``, including:
 - the die number
 - the rolle number
-- the face rolled for each respective roll.
+- the face rolled for each respective roll

 ### Analyzer Class:
 #### Attributes: